Ativerc/openly-busy/README.md

 1. Install `inotify` through `apt`:

     `sudo apt install inotify-tools`

 2. Have a MQTT broker running on the network.
 Preferably locally.

     You can do `sudo apt install mosquitto` to install mosquitto MQTT broker.

-3. Clone this repo, make an env and install the pip dependencies.
+3. Clone this repo, make an env and install the pip dependencies using:

+    `pip install -r requirements.txt`

 # Issues: